-- Make sure to let biscotti cool at least 20-30 minutes before cutting, but don’t wait too long, or they will harden
+Make sure to let biscotti cool at least 20-30 minutes before cutting, but don’t wait too long, or they will harden

-- Let biscotti cool completely before added chocolate or icing
+	- Let biscotti cool completely before adding chocolate or icing

 	- Cut on an angle for “better looking” biscotti

 	- If making for the first time, follow the directions exactly, do not deviate

 	- To keep biscotti crisp, store them in an airtight container at room temperature

 	This would be great as a dessert on Thanksgiving!
 Just add pumpkin spice and pumpkin puree to the mix.
 For the full recipe, visit My Baking Addiction.

 	This recipe calls for cranberries.
 For the full recipe, visit We Know Stuff.

 	This zesty recipe calls for cranberries, walnuts, lemon, and orange zest.
 For the full recipe, visit Turosdolci.